Want to restore your smile, but can’t seem to find out where to get the cheapest all on 4 dental implants in Australia? You’re not alone.

 But the good news is that special training is available.
 Dentists who want to advance their skills can undertake further education focusing on dental implants.

-Dr Adamo has done just that, completing the prestigious and rigorous Graduate Diploma in Clinical Dentistry (Oral Implants).
+Dr Adamo has done just that, completing the prestigious and rigorous Graduate Diploma in Clinical Dentistry (Oral Implants) at the University of Sydney.
 On top of that, he has over 12 years of experience providing All-on-4 treatment specifically.
 He has been placing dental implants for over two decades, and has literally performed the procedure thousands of times.
-And he has founded three successful dental implant clinics.
+And he has founded three successful dental implant clinics across Sydney.

 Dentists who have invested less time and money in training may offer cheaper all on 4 prices.
 But dental implant procedures carry risks, so it’s important to know how much experience and training your All-on-4 dentist has.